Sustainability initiatives at Australia's convention centres

 Partnership with BlockTexx to recycle uniforms and textiles

-International Convention Centre Sydney (ICC Sydney) is making a conscious effort to reduce its carbon footprint by releasing a unique new low-carbon menu.
-Developed by an in-house team of culinary experts, the dishes have been created based on a low estimated carbon footprint associated with the farming, harvesting, production, and transportation of ingredients.
-The 2023 Menu Collection offers 186 low-carbon dishes across six core menus and features creative carbon-friendly dishes such as oven baked salmon with leek puree, saltbush potatoes, shaved fennel and native sea succulents.
+International Convention Centre Sydney (ICC Sydney) is making a conscious effort to reduce its carbon footprint with its unique new low-carbon menu.
+Developed by an in-house team of culinary experts, the 2025 menu features six core menus with carbon footprint labels, highlighting low-impact options—a practice it began with its 2023 menu launch.
 The menu offers event organisers another avenue to make a positive difference to the environment and community, whilst also supporting First Nations-owned businesses.
+The venue also continues its commitment to local sourcing with a wine list exclusively from New South Wales.

 High-tech system to convert food waste